 So, why does my cat need a scratching post?

 Right – it all comes down to why your cat scratches in the first place.
-New cat owners might think that scratching surfaces is some sort of rebellious behaviour on the part of their pet.
-But, you couldn’t be more wrong!
+New cat owners might think that scratching is some sort of rebellious behaviour on the part of their pet.
+But, they couldn’t be more wrong!
 Scratching removes the outer, old layer of a cat’s claws – revealing sharper claws beneath.
-This is part of how a cat grooms themself.
+This is part of how a cat grooms himself.
 This is just how they’re made, and the instinct to scratch is therefore strong.
 Plus, it’s one way that cats mark their territory.
-And, I know from my boy kitty, M, that he scratches as a way to release tension and stress.
+And, I know from my boy kitty, Milo, that he scratches as a way to release tension and stress.
 AND even when he’s all happy about something – I’ll find him scratching away on one of his cat posts!
 It’s quite a beautiful thing to see.

 Cats need to scratch.
-But, if you cherish your furniture then you’ll want to train them to scratch on something meant for that purpose.
+But, if you cherish your furniture then you’ll want to train your cats to scratch on something meant for that purpose.
 And…welcome the scratching post!
 You can choose a cat tree that has a scratching post or two implemented right in the design.
 Or, a simple scratching post on its own will suffice nicely.

 This is a bigger, badder version of a well-built scratching post.
 Great for larger cats!
 Click for more info.